-In this activity, students will learn to identify different opinions related to an issue as well as the things (information, values and beliefs) that influence those opinions.
-They will use an opinion spectrum to analyze the range of opinions in their classroom on environmental issues and understand...
+In this activity, students learn to identify different opinions related to an issue as well as the things (information, values and beliefs) that influence those opinions.
+They use an opinion spectrum to analyze the range of opinions in their classroom on environmental issues and understand how these...

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,